Gary John Previts: Institutional development of accounting

 Previts' research interests are varied and include studies of regulatory institutions, biographical studies and focus on the "development of accounting thought and institutions... the corporate origins and ongoing events that have shaped contemporary accounting practices... [and on] the regulation of accounting disclosures."
 Previts and several coauthors have consistently contributed to the literature of the discipline.

-His most frequent coauthor is Professor Dale Flesher, of the University of Mississippi an accomplished, brilliant and hard-working scholar.
+His most frequent coauthor is Professor Dale L. Flesher, of the University of Mississippi an accomplished, brilliant and hard-working scholar.
 He also wrote several papers with the late Professors Edward N. Coffman and William Samson.
+Along with Flesher and other coauthors he has published many papers on the accounting practices of 19th century U.S. railroads.

 In addition to faculty mentors noted above, he studied historical topics with Professor William Woodruff, while at the University of Florida.
 Woodruff's works including The Impact of Western Man, America's Impact on the World, Vessel of Sadness, and a Concise History of the Modern World, are among the writings which Previts identifies as influential in developing views which he employs.
+He was a pupil in several doctoral seminars offered by Ralph Hamilton Blodgett, the classical economist.

 Also while a student in the PhD program at the University of Florida, Previts took coursework from both Harvey Theodore Deinzer, a pupil of William A. Paton of Michigan and then a professor at Florida and Lawrence Benninger, a student of DR Scott, University of Missouri, then a professor at Florida.